wongkx/portfolio-iro/_portfolio/bloccit.md

 Here are some examples.
 The name of the controller should be plural, whereas model name should be singular.

 To point to a URL path, you'd use <#Action>_path (e.g. edit_path).
 In some cases, you don't even need the "_path" keyword.
-For example, either one below should work fine:
+For example, either one below should work fine.
+(They also demostrate the power of Embedded Ruby HTML, by embedding logic from the backend database, with minimal markup codes):
 ```
 <% @questions.each do |question| %>
     <%= link_to question.title, question %>